pgruener/public-ocr-api/README.md

 Defines the system language.
 This defines the default language for OCR recognition, if no language was defined in the requests.
 That only makes sense, if you run this container only for documents of one single language.
-If you dont know, which languages will be used on your images/documents, you should keep it empty as well as the language parameter in the REST API.
+If you don't know, which languages will be used on your images/documents, you should keep it empty as well as the language parameter in the REST API.